 Termites are recognized as one of the most troublesome pests all over the world.
 They are small and numerous and can cause extensive damage in and around wood items in your home.

-Especially in the United States alone, the termite invasion cost homeowners and landlords more than $5 billion in structural damage and treatment every year.
+Especially in the United States alone, the termite invasion costs homeowners and landlords more than $5 billion in structural damage and treatment yearly.

 Below I will give you a few more insights into what to do with furniture infested with termites, should you throw away furniture with termites, and how to prevent the problem in the future.

 Protecting Wood from Termite Infestation